In this guide, I provide an in-depth comparison of the best Wusthof kitchen knives.

 Wusthof Classic Ikon delivers the style and function of Ikon, but with the look and feel of black synthetic handles and a slightly lower price point.

-Wusthof Epicure knives feature light-brown composite wood handles, making it the most eco-friendly collection.
+Wusthof Amici knives feature light-brown Calabrian olive wood, making it the most elegant collection.
 If you like the idea of wood handles, but if the Ikon handles are too dark, this collection is an excellent option.

 Wusthof Crafter knives have gorgeous smoked oak handles and brass rivets —a detail you won’t find in any other Wusthof collection.